Question: "What is provisionism? What is a provisionist?"Recommended Resource:

 The terms provisionism and provisionist are extremely new, by the standards of Christian theology.
 These labels have only been formally defined and used in the past few years.
 In broad terms, a provisionist—someone who holds to provisionism—holds a generally Arminian view of free will and salvation, with notable differences such as positive belief in eternal security.
 The main gist of provisionism is the idea that God “provides” a general call to salvation, rather than “prescribing” the call to any particular person.

 The clearest differences between provisionist doctrine and classical Reformed theology are seen in the concepts of total depravity and limited atonement.
 The doctrine of total depravity suggests all people are inherently sinful, such that they could not even want to be saved without a direct, predestined act of God.
-Provisionism counters that all people are sinful and responsible for their sin, but they are also responsible for answering God’s universal call for men to be saved.
+Provisionism counters that all people are sinful and responsible for their sin, but they are also responsible for answering God’s universal call for men to be saved (Titus 2:11).
 Limited atonement is a doctrine teaching that Christ only died for those God had designated as the elect.
-A provisionist would reject this, saying that Christ died for all people, which is why God promises to save any who come to Him in faith (Romans 10:11).
+A provisionist would reject this, saying that the Bible teaches that Christ died for all people (1 John 2:2), which is why God promises to save any who come to Him in faith (Romans 10:11–13; Revelation 22:17).
+The provisionist holds that Christ genuinely desires all of humanity to be saved (Luke 5:32; 19:10; 1 Timothy 2:4–6; ).

 In effect, this means a provisionist would also reject other Reformed doctrines such as irresistible grace.